 In short, Steemit and other Steem Blockchain apps, pay their users to do what they already do on another social network, for free.
 This model has still proved to be sustainable in the long run and as I explain in this article there are still some challenges.

-A company which most crucial asset is made of the data of its users will make sure to preserve it.
-However, as short-term logic might prevail by time to time, those companies will also try to profit as much as possible from that data.
+A company whose most crucial asset is made of the data of its users will make sure to preserve it.
+However, as short-term logic might prevail from time to time, those companies will also try to profit as much as possible from that data.

 This places the company owning the data in the conflict of interests with its users.
 For how much that company is comprised of smart individuals.
 Conflict of interests and the way the system works might well make those companies mismanage the data.

 Dock.io is envisioning a decentralized way to manage professional data, which gives ownership to the users and have them choose which third parties can reuse that data.